AlheLandsFranz/AlheLandsFranz/README.md

 # 💫 About Me:
 I am a person committed to continuous growth and learning.
 Thats most of it.
-🌱 In this moment, I'm learning more about how to design better, properties and libraries of css to improve my actual projects.
-But my next step will be learn deeply Java. <br>
+🌱 In this moment, I'm learning Vue.js. <br>

 📫 How to reach me: alhenaplandsman@gmail.com